vishnusk2004/smart-contract-debugger/README.md

 - Thanks to the aelf team for the blockchain platform.
 - AI models used in this project are based on TensorFlow and Google Cloud AI Platform.

+## Note

+- First open the Backend server.
+(For Faster Analysis)
+- Once opened, now you can Submit and analyze your smart contract in the frontend.